dessant/youtube-video-quality/README.md

 ## Description

-YouTube Video Quality is a browser extension that sets the preferred quality of YouTube videos, and remembers your video quality settings between sessions.
+Video Quality Settings for YouTube is a browser extension that sets the preferred quality of YouTube videos, and remembers your video quality settings between sessions.